Go To Top Go Up Go Back Go Forward

 Slab Matrix SLAB SOLVER: Extends the functionality of the Block Solver by providing full column partial pivoting for full nonsymmetric matrices.

-Because all 3 FMS solvers share the same application program interface, you may switch between solvers by simply changing an environment variable, without recompiling or relinking your program.
+Because all 3 FMS solvers share the same application program interface, you may switch between solvers by simply changing a Parameter value, without recompiling or relinking your program.

 FMS solves the system of simultaneous equations in two stages.
 First, the matrix [A] is factored into one of the following forms, depending on the symmetry of [A]: